aleen42/PersonalWiki/projectManagement/review/review.md

 > *<strong>wrong reason</strong>: PERT’s main disadvantages are that it involves more work than CPM because it requires several duration estimates*

-- A backward pass through the network diagram determines the early start and early finish dates for each activity.
+- The final process in project time management is developing the schedule.

-> *<strong>wrong reason</strong>: it determines the late start and late finish dates, but not the early one*
+> *<strong>wrong reason</strong>: the final one is controlling the schedue*

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>